RoheLab/fastRG/README.md

 Values
 ------------
-fastRG and its wrappers all output a sparse matrix from the package Matrix.
+By default, fastRG and its wrappers all output a sparse matrix from the package Matrix.
+If returnEdgeList = TRUE, then it returns an edge list matrix with m rows and 2 columns.

 howManyEdges returns a vector with two elements.
 The first element is the expected number of edges.
 The second is the expected average degree.